 Examples of recent questions relating to Lease Extensions in Thrapston

-• So this is the scenario: I bought a garden flat in Thrapston that I am finding difficult to sell due to the lease requiring a lease extension.
-How long will it take ?
+• I bought a maisonette in Thrapston that I am now unable to sell as a result of the lease needing a lease extension.
+Are you able to help me with this situation ?

 • This flat I have in mind requires only ground rent.
 Long lease so no lease extension required.
 I have asked the estate agents as to what happens to building insurance and responsibility for communal areas and if one of the two flats which make up the property wants to make alterations.They said they did not know.
 I cannot see how one could get buildings insurance for the whole building shared with another flat, either downstairs or upstairs.
 I do need to clarify things like this before I undertake all the expenses involved in purchasing a property I feel.
 Do freeholders actually supply their own insurance?